wiremock/wiremock.org/_site/docs/download-and-installation.md

 ---
 description: >
-    WireMock is available as a standalone service for Docker or Java, Java library, NPM package or SaaS.
-    Learn how to download and install WireMock.
+    download and install WireMock.
 ---

 # Download and Installation

+WireMock is available as a standalone service for Docker or Java, Java library, NPM package, or SaaS.

 ## Download options

-WireMock Java is distributed in two flavours - a standard JAR containing just WireMock, and a standalone uber JAR containing WireMock plus all its dependencies.
+WireMock ditributes Java packages in two flavours:
+- a standard JAR containing just WireMock.
+- a standalone uber JAR containing WireMock plus all its dependencies.

-Most of the standalone JAR's dependencies are shaded i.e. they are hidden in alternative packages.
+Most of the standalone JAR's dependencies are shaded--they are hidden in alternative packages.
 This allows WireMock to be used in projects with conflicting versions of its dependencies.
 The standalone JAR is also runnable (see [Running as a Standalone Process](./running-standalone.md)).

 ## Standalone Service